Rodney Wiese Obituary - NE | Legacy Pro

 Rodney D. Wiese

 Funeral services will be held at 10:00 a.m.
 Thursday, September 17, 2020 at the Zion Lutheran Church, R. Clatonia with Reverend Steven Kahrs officiating.
 Interment will be in the Oak Grove Cemetery, R. DeWitt.
-The body will lie in state Wednesday from 10:00 a.m. – 8:00 p.m. at the Griffiths-Hovendick Chapel in Beatrice and at the church one hour preceding the funeral.
+The body will lie in state at the church one hour preceding the funeral.
 A family prayer service will be held at 9:45 a.m.
 Thursday at the church.
 A memorial has been established to the Clatonia Fire & Rescue, Freeman FFA, and the Tri County FFA.
 Sign Rodney's online guest book and view his video tribute when completed at www.ghchapel.com.
+You may watch the livestream of the funeral service for Rodney Wiese on the church YouTube page: zion lutheran church clatonia,ne